Keidanren and Rengo agree to 100-hour overtime cap | The Japan Times

-Experts say 100 hours of overtime in a month can still cause serious health consequences, but the agreement is seen as a step toward broader labor reform under Prime Minister Shinzo Abe.
+Experts say 100 hours of overtime in a month can still have serious health consequences, but the agreement is seen as a step toward broader labor reform under Prime Minister Shinzo Abe.

-Abe met with the chiefs of Keidanren, Japan’s biggest business lobby, and Rengo, otherwise known as the Japanese Trade Union Confederation, and asked them to settle for “less than” 100 hours.
+Abe met with the chiefs of Keidanren, the nation’s biggest business lobby, and Rengo, otherwise known as the Japanese Trade Union Confederation, and asked them to settle for “less than” 100 hours.

 In response, Keidanren Chairman Sadayuki Sakakibara expressed willingness to examine the proposal.

-Rengo head Rikio Kozu, speaking to reporters after the meeting at the Prime Minister’s Office, described the agreement as “big” in the history of Japan’s labor standards law, while adding that “it is merely a step forward.”
+Rengo head Rikio Kozu, speaking to reporters after the meeting at the Prime Minister’s Office, described the agreement as “big” in the history of the Labor Standards Law, while adding that “it is merely a step forward.”

+“We don’t want to send out the wrong message that companies are allowed to make employees work up to 100 hours,” he said.
+“Labor and the management have agreed to work to bring overwork hours close to 45 hours, which is the limit in principle.”

 Excessive work hours have become a huge issue after the suicide of an overworked employee at advertising agency Dentsu Inc.